Sleepstars/PDFTranslate-Team/docs/API_REFERENCE.md

 }
 ```

-Fields `monoOutputUrl`, `dualOutputUrl`, and `glossaryOutputUrl` provide direct download links for the mono, dual, and glossary artifacts. `progressMessage` surfaces the live stage text that now drives the finer-grained progress bar (values come from BabelDOC events).
+Fields `monoOutputUrl`, `dualOutputUrl`, and `glossaryOutputUrl` provide direct download links for the mono, dual, and glossary artifacts. `zipOutputUrl` exposes the raw MinerU ZIP bundle (with the `images/` directory intact) so parsing workflows can retrieve every extracted asset at once, while `markdownOutputUrl` now rewrites image references to the tenant's S3 bucket for direct viewing. `progressMessage` surfaces the live stage text that now drives the finer-grained progress bar (values come from BabelDOC events).

 ---